douglaslice/AngularSearchField/README.md

 Configure
 ========

+1 Install component with the command "bower install angular-search-field --save"

-1 Import the 'angularSearchField.js' script in your page.
+2 Import the 'angularSearchField.js' script in your page.

-2 Include the module 'angular.searchField' in your angular app.
+3 Include the module 'angular.searchField' in your angular app.

-3 Include the ng-search-field directive in a text field like the examples abouve:
+4 Include the ng-search-field directive in a text field like the examples abouve:

 Example
 =======